 The latter two are more useful for GIS plotting of the data, which we’ll deal with later.

 If you choose an option but want to change your mind you’ll need to either clear the choice boxes or refresh the page as it only shows the one you’ve chosen.

 Once you’ve picked your desired image type hit ‘Search’ and you’ll see something like this at the bottom of the page:

 Clicking on the Data Set ID takes you to the view below left, where each folder equates to a line of longitude on the moon’s surface.
 Clicking in one of those folders takes you to the view shown below right:

 The folder we are really interested in here is the ‘data’ one, and inside that you’ll see a list of every image that has been created along that line of longitude.
 The images are in pairs, a ‘.img’ and a ‘.lbl’ file.
 It’s worth downloading both as the .lbl file is useful in other software.

 If you are trying to download the DTM Ortho type, each image has 6 components -

 The other (and perhaps more useful) way to get the images you want is to choose the ‘Product’ option.
 Clicking this takes you to exactly the same sort of drop down list menu choice as before, but with the ability to select your area of interest on a map:

-Clicking the ‘Map’ button takes you to this screen, where you can draw a square in the your region of interest.
+Clicking the ‘Map’ button takes you to this screen (below left), where you can draw a square in the your region of interest.